sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

 from friends;
 ```

-Those two concepts will make more sense in the next topics.
+Those two concepts will make more sense in the further topics.

 #### Foreign keys

-Let's talk about the "Relational" in Relational Databases.
+Let's talk about the "Relational" in Relational Database Management System.

 There are relations between the tables.
 Let's evolve our friends database, let's
 have one table for friends, another for addresses because yes.